DuckyBlender/duckgpt-discord/README.md

 DuckGPT is a discord bot that uses the Ollama API to generate text.
 It supports the Mistral model and three custom models.
 It also has a custom comfyui-rs library which the bot can send image requests to.
 If you want to test out the bot here is a link to a discord server: <https://discord.gg/tFzrEesfNJ>

+## Disclaimer

+This code is a complete mess.
+This is purely for educational purposes and should not be used in a production environment.

 ## Features

 - Supports variations of Mistral (and three custom prompt models)